tradingstrategy-ai/docs/source/deployment/hot-wallet-deployment.rst

         python -c "from web3 import Web3; w3 = Web3(); acc = w3.eth.account.create(); print(f'private key={w3.to_hex(acc._private_key)}, account={acc.address}')"

-This will give you private key and account pair:
+This will give you private key and account pair (not a real private key, do not use):

 .. code-block:: text